Aycarambo/INFO2-DEVOPS-toutou-pizza/README.md

 This project was realised during my studies at [La Rochelle université](https://www.iut-larochelle.fr/formations/departement-informatique/)

 This was an introduction to devops, REST apis, git hooks...

+We also worked on tests and tes coverage.